You’ve no doubt noticed the new word-count limits applicable in Texas appellate courts.

 What led to the huge gap between the lowest count (Word) and the highest count (Pages)?
 It turns out that Pages uses an algorithm that treats an abbreviation like “4.RR.125-26” as being four words.
 Yes, four.
 Pages sees imaginary word breaks in places that I do not.

 This is a shame, because Pages is a very pleasant word processor to use.
-But so long as it counts words so greedily, it will be relegated to short motions and letters.1
+But so long as it counts words so greedily, it will be relegated to short motions and letters. (( Perhaps the programmer was trying aid struggling freelancers “paid by the word”?
+It’s puzzling. ))

 The title match: Word vs. WordPerfect